c-elliott96/hackernews/README.md

 Leverages the [HackerNews API](https://github.com/HackerNews/API), and is bootstrapped via the [docker-rails-example](https://github.com/nickjj/docker-rails-example/tree/main) project by [Nick Janetakis](https://nickjanetakis.com/).
 Please check out their awesome work.

 For details on the project's base Rails and Docker configurations, see the [`docker-rails-example/README`](https://github.com/nickjj/docker-rails-example/blob/c2e3a4bec4bf355b1c6882f34dd74eb438035a50/README.md).
 ## TODOs

 Project TODOs go here.
 They could link to GitHub issues, if I so desire.

+### TODO Create News controller

+Renders some group of 30 posts from `/topstories`.
+Accepts query param `p` to know what group to display.

+Done: Added controller and some setup code.
+TODO: Actually display some data.
+TODO: Add tests

 * [ ] Fix `./run ruby-lint -a` to work properly.